 Retail/Leisure/Holiday and travel discounts

-An exciting new job opportunity has arisen for an experienced Clinical Deputy Manager to work in an exceptional specialist care home based in the Ledbury, Herefordshire area.
+An outstanding new job opportunity has arisen for a dedicated Clinical Service Manager to manage an exceptional care home based in the Shoreham-by-Sea, West Sussex area.
 You will be working for one of UK's leading health care providers

 Responsible for the day-to-day running of the Service with 24 hour responsibility for the care of the Service Users